Bagging vs Boosting in Machine Learning

 Let’s look at both of them in detail and understand the Difference between Bagging and Boosting.

-Bootstrap Aggregating, also knows as bagging, is a machine learning ensemble meta-algorithm designed to improve the stability and accuracy of machine learning algorithms used in statistical classification and regression.
+Bootstrap Aggregating, also known as bagging, is a machine learning ensemble meta-algorithm designed to improve the stability and accuracy of machine learning algorithms used in statistical classification and regression.
 It decreases the variance and helps to avoid overfitting.
 It is usually applied to decision tree methods.
 Bagging is a special case of the model averaging approach.

 Description of the Technique